weskempa-liferay/liferay-objects-data-table/README.md

 3. Finish publishing your new object with in company scope.

-## Build Fragment Bundle

-Navigate to the downloaded collection and run the following command.
-Alternatley, download the compressed zip it from <a href="./assets/datatable-from-objects.zip" target="_blank">here</a>.

-npm run compress

-Import /liferay-objects-data-table/build/liferay-fragments.zip into site fragments.

 ## Load content

 Load content.
 Loading many records quickly is easy to do using the headless api's bulk endpoint. <a href="./assets/bulk-data.json" target="_blank">Example data can be found here</a> for the Electric Vehicle example object.